 They just did what everyone else did a 100 years ago, they made their own.

-We ship guitars Worldwide - If you've got a house we will get it there..... by Airmail ; )
+We ship guitars Worldwide - If you've got a house, we'll get it there ; )

 The Homemade Electric Cigar Box Guitar - Just plug in and play, No knobs...No frills...Just Fun!